Erik Imler

-Erik Bradley Imler (born June 1, 1971, in Silver Spring, Maryland) is an American soccer coach and former player.
+Erik Bradley Imler (born June 1, 1971) is an American soccer coach and former player.
 He won national championships while playing at the University of Virginia before becoming part of the US team that competed at the 1992 Summer Olympics in Barcelona.
 He is currently an assistant coach for Stumptown AC in the National Independent Soccer Association.

 Youth and college

 Imler grew up in Maryland, attending Bowie High School in Bowie, Maryland.
 In 1989, his senior year, he was named a Parade Magazine high school All-American soccer player.
 After high school, he attended the University of Virginia where he played as a defender and defensive midfielder on the men's soccer team from 1989 to 1992.
 During his four season at Virginia, the Cavaliers took the NCAA title twice (1991 and 1992) and were co-champions once (1989).
 In 1992, he was the team captain as a senior.
 Imler was a two-time second-team All-American.
 While at Virginia, he majored in sports medicine.
 In 2000, SoccerAmerica magazine named Imler to its College Team of the Century.